-There is very little that can go wrong with the knife as a weapon, aside from losing one’s grip on it: inserting razor sharp steel into the soft and vital parts of an enemy combatant is certain to have effect even if the wielder is not a trained knife fighter.
+There is very little that can go wrong with the knife as a weapon, aside from losing one’s grip on it: inserting razor-sharp steel into the soft and vital parts of an enemy combatant is certain to have an effect even if the wielder is not a trained knife fighter.

 Lastly, in highly limited and harrowing circumstances a knife might be used as the ultimate silent weapon for discreet removal of an enemy who is in the wrong place at the wrong time.

 The soldier wielding a knife closes in, cat-like, in order to stifle the screams of their enemy, while simultaneously driving the knife home in such a way that it will inflict instant or near-instant death.

 Though every soldier will be issued a knife of some kind, the majority are also afforded broad latitude for carrying whatever kind of knife they want so long as it is for, ostensibly, utility purposes.

 Disclosure: This post has links to 3rd party websites, so I may get a commission if you buy through those links.
 Survival Sullivan is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclosure for more.

 Invariably, a few greenhorns will carry giant survival knives like the wickedly serrated blade of Rambo, whereas others will opt more for a utilitarian folding knife, like the ever-popular CRKT M16 series or the highly refined and greatly liked Spyderco Paramilitary.